France says Central African Republic on verge of genocide

 While U.N.
 Secretary-General Ban Ki-moon said on Monday he may be prepared to deploy U.N. peacekeepers, U.S. Secretary of State John Kerry has made it plain Washington favors an African peacekeeping force.

-Ban said further tension “might well lead to uncontrollable sectarian violence with untold consequences for the country, the sub-region and beyond”.
+Ban said further tensions between communities “might well lead to uncontrollable sectarian violence with untold consequences for the country, the sub-region and beyond”.

+According to the CIA World Factbook, Christians make up half the population and Muslims 15 percent.

 A 2,500-strong regional peacekeeping force is due to be beefed up next month and come under African Union command but there are increasingly urgent appeals for broader international action as the violence escalates.